schmooser/blog.ora600.ru/_posts/2012-09-29-syncing-instagram-with-flickr.markdown

 ##Problem

 In my opinion, [Flickr] is the best photo service online.
 It's abilities to organize photos and beautiful design makes me happy using It.
 From other hand, [Instagram] is the best portable camera app with huge user community, nice pre-defined filters and social features.
-Now, you can upload your photos from Instagram to Flickr via sharing options in Instagram app.
-Unfortunately, you have to share each photo directly, which is so annoying.

-There is a service [IFTTT], which can help to upload each new photo from Instagram to Flickr.
-I had used this in my previous vacations in [Germany and Holland] and [Spain] in 2012.
+I know 2 options to copy photos from Intagram to Flickr.
+You can upload (share) your photo to Flickr right from Instagram via sharing options.
+Unfortunately, you have to share each photo directly, and it's so annoying.
+And you can use a service [IFTTT], which can copy each new photo from Instagram photostream to Flickr.
+I had used this approach in my previous vacations in [Germany and Holland] and [Spain] in 2012.

-The problem with this approach is that Instagram saves in it's servers only the small-sized photo.
+The common problem with both this options is that Instagram saves in it's servers only the small-sized photo.
 Currently, it's a 612x612 px.
 So, the same small photo goes to Flickr.
-The original photo is saved to your phone and has in case of my girlfriend's iPhone 4S the size of 2048x2048px.
+The original photo is saved to your phone and has in case of my girlfriend's iPhone 4S the size of 2048x2048 px.
 I'd like to have a mechanizm to putting the full-sized photos from iPhone to Flickr with replacing small Instagram photos.

 I've decided to write synchronization script.
 It should be works like this: you put photos from iPhone into a local folder in your computer.
 Then run a script and it does everything.